S3RL: Career

-S3RL is a UK hardcore musician from Brisbane who performs as "S3RL" (or "DJ S3RL").
-The stage name "S3RL" was based on a nickname his cousins gave him when he was little, which derived from his cousins calling him "arsehole".
-To avoid profanity, they began saying "arserl", and according to S3RL, the word stuck and became his stage name.
+S3RL, also known as DJ S3RL, began his music career in the early 2000s and has since become a prominent and influential figure in the hardcore scene.
+The name "S3RL" originated from a childhood nickname, which began with his cousins calling him "arsehole".
+To avoid profanity, they would say "arserl" instead.
+According to S3RL, this new word stuck, so he decided to use it as his stage name.

 One of S3RL's most popular tracks is "Pretty Rave Girl" (2006), which uses the melody from "Daddy DJ" (November 1999) by the French dance act of the same name.
 S3RL has contributed tracks for several UK hardcore compilation series, including the Bonkers series.
-Some of his other works are "Fantasy Land", "Raver Dimension", "Rainbow Girl", "Friendzoned", "Sek C Raver", "Little Kandi Raver", "Pika Girl", "Keep on Raving Baby", "the Bass and the Melody", "Dopamine", "You Are Mine", "Wont Let You Go", "Bass Slut", "Feel the Melody", "All That I Need" and "MTC" (also known as "Masturbate To Cartoons").
+Some of his other works are "Fantasy Land", "Raver Dimension", "Rainbow Girl", "Friendzoned", "Sek C Raver", "Little Kandi Raver", "Pika Girl", "Keep on Raving Baby", "the Bass and the Melody", "Dopamine", "You Are Mine", "Wont Let You Go", "Bass Slut", "Feel the Melody", "All That I Need", "Shoulder Boulders" and "MTC" (also known as "Masturbate To Cartoons").

 In October 2010, he appeared as a DJ at the inaugural Bam!
 Festival at Ivory's Rock in southeast Queensland.

 Many of his songs reference different aspects of Japanese pop culture, such as anime, manga, hentai, and video games.
 In 2011, he founded his own record label, EMFA Music, through which all of his works are released.
 In May 2012, the label released "Press Play Walk Away" as a single by S3RL and SynthWulf, a fellow hardcore DJ.